Schoone Oordt is a beautifully restored guesthouse.

 Schoone Oordt Country House: Our full report

 Schoone Oordt Country House is located in the historic town of Swellendam, at the foot of the Langeberg Mountains.
-It is a beautiful Victorian house dating back to 1853 and is a convenient halfway stop between Cape Town and the Garden Route.
-Located in the town itself, it is set in landscaped gardens and has been lovingly restored by its current owners as an upmarket guesthouse.
+A beautiful Victorian house dating back to 1853, it is a convenient halfway stop between Cape Town and the Garden Route.
+The house is set in landscaped gardens and has been lovingly restored by its current owners as an upmarket guesthouse.

 We believe that Schoone Oordt was once used as the first girl's school in Swellendam.
 Over the years it has had a few owners, each adding or changing aspects of the house.
 In 1983, the property was declared a national monument and in 2003 it was bought by Richard and Alison Walker who, after almost five years of restoration, have given it a new lease of life.